Bachelor's degree (as a second degree)

 Our program is designed to foster teacher agency by providing you with unique and innovative learning opportunities that will nurture your growth as a socially just, pedagogically sensitive, critically-minded and reflective educator.

 In your first semester, you learn to deconstruct your own schooling experiences and examine them with “teacher eyes” through the completion of foundational courses in diversity, special education, Indigenous youth and schooling, planning and assessment, reflective practice, and classroom management, as well as subject-specific methods courses.
-To apply what you learn in a real-world setting, you also complete a four- to five-week practicum.
+To apply what you learn in a real-world setting, you also complete a five-week practicum.

 During your third semester, you examine the roles and responsibilities of teachers in a larger context — governance, action research, and professional development.
 You then complete and share your learning journey (via e-portfolio) with your teachers and classmates.